Last updated: Monday 21 September 2020, 11.59pm

 - Controlled distancing through limited access to the “pit”.
 This will be managed by staff.
 We expect this to cause delays.

-- Ōtaki Transfer Station are using the QR system (similar to barcodes) to meet level 3 contact tracing requirements.
+- Ōtaki Transfer Station are using the QR system (similar to barcodes) to meet level 3 contact tracing requirements for now until registration for the use of the Covid – app arrives.
 For those customers with the free QR app on their phone this speeds up the process of recording customer details.
 If you don’t have this on your mobile phone, or don’t want to download it, the operator is taking customer details at the kiosk and loading via the QR system manually.

 Waikanae Greenwaste and Recycling Centre

-Waikanae Greenwaste and Recycling Centre will remain closed during Alert Level 3.
-Please use the Otaihanga or Ōtaki Transfer Stations for green waste drop-off.
+Waikanae Greenwaste and Recycling Centre will be closed during Alert Level 3.
+Please use the Otaihanga CNZ site or Ōtaki Transfer Stations for green waste drop-off.
+For recycling use your kerbside collection or the drop off station at Otaihanga.

-The CompostingNZ greenwaste drop off site at Otaihanga will be open for greenwaste with physical distancing measures in place.
+The CompostingNZ greenwaste drop off site at Otaihanga will be open for greenwaste with physical distancing measures in place and contract tracing.

 We are closing the following facilities from 5pm Wednesday 25 March to protect public and staff: